Cross Crawl: Increase your Mind Power

 Cross Crawl is one of the first techniques learnt on a Kinesiology course, and it is so very powerful.

-Did you know..that cross-crawl technique is one of the easiest ways to activate your brain development and nervous system.
+Did you know.. that the cross-crawl technique is one of the easiest ways to activate your brain development and nervous system.
 It gives the proper motor and sensory stimuli it needs to take control of your bodily functions thereby preventing or rehabilitating health problems.
-Often knows as the ”supercise”.
+Often known as ”supercise” it’s simple and easy to do.

 Use it regularly to both discharge and recharge your attention and energy.
 It’s a great break from over focusing and it works just as well to bring body and mind online.